Trump Whines to Advisers: Why Can’t I Tweet?!

 White House spokespeople did not provide comment for this story.

-Trump has for months used his social media channels to spread absurd conspiracy theories about the election results—and to push his most hardcore supporters into the streets.
+Since the election, Trump has used his social media channels to spread absurd conspiracy theories about the election results—and to push his most hardcore supporters into the streets.
 He tweeted on December 19, “Big protest in D.C. on January 6th.
 Be there, will be wild!”
 “Get smart Republicans.
 FIGHT!” he tweeted on that morning.

 Even as his supporters were running wild through the Capitol, he pushed out a video on his social feeds falsely claiming that “we had an election that was stolen from us.”
 In a separate tweet, he wrote, “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots.”